Maximal Modifications and Auslander-Reiten Duality for Non-isolated Singularities: Relationship Between CT modules, NCCRs and MM modules

-In this section we define CT modules for non-isolated singularities and we show that they are a special case of the MM modules introduced in \S\ref{gMR}.
-In \S\ref{isolatedsection} we show that all these notions recover the established ones when $R$ is an isolated singularity.
+In this section we define CT modules for singularities that are not necessarily isolated, and we show that they are a special case of the MM modules introduced in \S\ref{gMR}.
+We also show (in \ref{rigidisolated}) that all these notions recover the established ones when $R$ is an isolated singularity.

-When $R$ is a normal 3-CY$^{-}$ domain, below we prove the implications in the following picture which summarizes the relationship between CT modules, NCCRs and MM modules:
+When $R$ is a normal 3-sCY domain, below we prove the implications in the following picture which summarizes the relationship between CT modules, NCCRs and MM modules: